 A piece of wood on the lathe serves as a blank canvas would for a painter.
 The various chisels and embellishment tools are the pigments and brushes.
 Unlike the painter or potter who may rework a flaw in their work, working with wood on the lathe is a one-way process.
 Disappointments or errors in form or technique are usually final; that piece finds its way to the “designer firewood pile.”

-Please visit our display of Dyed Ash Wood in the Focus Gallery of the Folk Art Center in Asheville, NC, February to May 2020.
+Please visit our display of Dyed Ash Wood in the Focus Gallery of the Folk Art Center in Asheville, NC.
+Now Open Tuesday through Sunday.

 Their work has been influenced by exposure to many mentors through their membership in numerous artistic associations over the past 14 years.
 They were granted membership in the Southern Highlands Craft Guild in 2009.
 Their work has been juried and received awards in numerous juried exhibitions.